Chestnut45/theseus/README.md

 // Create an empty scene
 wolf::Scene scene;

-// Create some objects in the scene
+// Create some game objects in the scene
-// NOTE: It's important to capture by reference here, since scene objects are not copyable or moveable. wolf::Scene::Object& object1 = scene.CreateObject();
+// NOTE: It's important to capture by reference here, since game objects are not copyable or moveable. wolf::GameObject& object1 = scene.CreateObject();

-// Capturing with auto& is also acceptable auto& object2 = scene.CreateObject();
+auto& object2 = scene.CreateObject();
 auto& object3 = scene.CreateObject();